albirrkarim/react-speech-highlight-demo/API.md

 # API

 The api is a function that you can use to integrate this package into your apps.
+When read this api docs you can toggle `Outline` (see top right) menu in github so you can navigate easily.

 ```jsx
 // v4.6.6 API